Grima04/mesa-turnip-kgsl/docs/egl.rst

 The ``EGLDisplay`` will be locked before calling any of the dispatch functions (well, except for GetProcAddress which does not take an ``EGLDisplay``).
-This guarantees that the same dispatch function will not be called with the sample display at the same time.
+This guarantees that the same dispatch function will not be called with the same display at the same time.
 If a driver has access to an ``EGLDisplay`` without going through the EGL APIs, the driver should as well lock the display before using it.